Taguar258/ecsbot/README.md

 ## ECS (Ethical Computing Society)

-Our Discord server provides help with topics such as coding, ethical hacking, Linux, and hardware.
+Our Discord server provides help with topics such as coding, ethical hacking, Linux, cryptography, and hardware.

 What makes our server different?